togethercomputer/RedPajama-Data/data_prep/wikipedia/README.md

 ### Wikipedia

 Follow these instructions to create the Wikipedia dataset.
+These steps assume that you are in the `data_prep` directory.

 We use the Wikipedia dataset available on Huggingface, which is based on Wikipedia dumps from 2023-03-20 and contains text in 20 different languages.